Random Pulse Sequences for Qubit Noise Spectroscopy: Protocols for noise spectroscopy

-Note that $R(k)$ is proportional to the $k$-th coefficient of the Fourier series representation of $T(\omega)/\sinc^2(\tfrac{\omega\tau}{2})$ (Eq. (\ref{rk})).
-As such, Eq. (\ref{ew}) is a good approximation for a finite $\lambda$, if $R(k)$ converges to 0 as $k \rightarrow \infty$.
-By plugging Eq. (\ref{ew}) into Eq. (\ref{coherence}), the expectation value of the decay exponent yields
+Here, we have constructed the random pulse sequence $\vec{U}$ so that $R(k)$ is proportional to the $k$-th coefficient of the Fourier series representation of $T(\omega)/\sinc^2(\tfrac{\omega\tau}{2})$ (Eq.~(\ref{rk})).
+As such, Eq.~(\ref{ew}) is a good approximation for a finite $\lambda$, if $R(k)$ converges to 0 as $k \rightarrow \infty$.
+By plugging Eq.~(\ref{ew}) into Eq.~(\ref{coherence}), the expectation value of the decay exponent yields